Measure Onboarding Effectiveness with Employee Time-to-Productivity

 - The Office of Personnel Management (OPM), the independent agency of the United States federal government that manages the government's civilian workforce, uses a series of follow up emails and phone calls with both the employee and manager at two weeks, three months, and six months to assess time-to-productivity over time.
 They developed a complementary survey tool that is confidential, automatically deployed, and used to measure the new hire experience.

 - Bank of America focuses their time-to-performance on senior levels using 360 feedback to gauge how new executives are performing on key metrics after defined periods of time.
-For large organizations, the executive “derailment rate” is 40% while Bank of America has reduced that number to 12% through a focus on feedback to accelerate executive performance results.
+For large organizations, the executive “derailment rate” is 40 percent, while Bank of America has reduced that number to 12 percent through a focus on feedback to accelerate executive performance results.

 - Bridgewater Associates, one of the world’s biggest hedge fund firms, mixes qualitative and quantitative data in the form of “dot ratings” where colleagues measure each other on a range of attributes.
 The feedback informs a new employee’s “believability rating baseball cards” which take into account performance reviews, surveys, tests, and ongoing feedback.
 Bridgewater’s radical openness is a different approach but has led to amazing results.

 - We’re doing something different.
-Through our partnership with Inkling, we are tying learning assets like video, simulations, microlearning and other interactive content to business operations systems.
+We are tying learning assets like video, simulations, microlearning and other interactive content to business operations systems.
 Imagine a manager in a retail store standing shoulder-to-shoulder with showroom floor employees to watch a video on best practice for displaying inventory and then measuring the before and after results of the learning module by comparing restocking, inventory and sales metrics.
 We follow up with a feedback loop and marry the quantitative to the qualitative.

 - Align Performance Expectations – establish performance milestones for 30-60-90-120 days and clarify how you plan to measure progress against the milestones.
 Make sure new hires and managers are on the same page for your critical roles.